Dickie Morris: Club career

 In his one season with Grimsby, Morris scored seven goals in 24 Second Division matches, and his form for the club earned him a recall to the Wales squad in February 1907.
 He joined his fourth professional club in the summer of 1907 when he signed with Southern League side Plymouth Argyle.
 He made his debut in a 1–0 win at Northampton Town on 2 September and scored his first goal in a 4–0 win at Crystal Palace twelve days later.
 In April 1908, Morris became the first Plymouth Argyle player to be capped in a senior international.
 At the end of the 1907–08 season, Morris moved on again, having helped the club finish second in the Southern League.
 He made 37 appearances in all competitions for Argyle, scoring 10 goals.
 He had a brief spell with Reading in 1908 before joining newly founded North Eastern League club Huddersfield Town.
 Having spent one season in Yorkshire, Morris retired at the end of the 1908–09 campaign.

+There is circumstantial evidence to suggest he came out of retirement to join Merthyr Town in February 1910 and played a few games for them in the Southern League Division 2 (Section A), making his debut at Aberdare on 12 February 1910.